mmckelvy/powerset/README.md

-A module for working with the power set (all subsets of a given set).
+A simple module for working with the power set (all subsets of a given set).

 # Installation
 Clone the repo and include via script tags if used on the client side and "require" if used on the server.
 I haven't uploaded to npm or bower yet.